Root polytopes, tropical types, and toric edge ideals: Tropical hyperplanes, root polytopes, and generalized permutohedra

 A $d \times n$ matrix $A = ({\bf a}_1,\dots, {\bf a}_n)$ with entries $ \in {\mathbb R} \cup \{\infty\}$ such that each ${\bf a}_i$ has at least one finite entry will be called a \emph{tropical matrix}.
 Such a matrix gives rise to an (ordered) \textit{(max)-tropical hyperplane arrangement} $\cH(A) = (H_1,\dots, H_n)$ in $\RR^d$ whose $i$th hyperplane $H_i := H({\bf a}_i)$ is the tropical hyperplane with apex ${\bf a}_i$. \end{definition}

-An important observation to make is that if $H({\bf a})$ is a max-tropical hyperplane, its apex ${\bf a}$ has entries in $\Tmin$, and vice-versa.
+An important observation is that if $H({\bf a})$ is a max-tropical hyperplane, its apex ${\bf a}$ has entries in $\Tmin$, and vice-versa.
 Unless stated otherwise, we shall work with max-tropical hyperplanes, so that their apices will be elements of $\Tmin^d$.
 Although we allow tropical hyperplanes with infinite apices, we will only consider their vanishing locus in $\RR^d$.

 Observe that for any point ${\bf p} \in H({\bf a})$, the point ${\bf p} + \lambda\cdot\one$ is also contained in $H({\bf a})$, where $\one\in\RR^d$ is the vector of all ones.
-One tends to quotient by addition of scalars and view tropical objects in the \emph{tropical torus} $\troptorus{d}$, by definition the quotient of the Euclidean space $\RR^d$ by the linear subspace $\RR\one$.
+For this reason, one typically views tropical objects in the \emph{tropical torus} $\troptorus{d}$, by definition the quotient of the Euclidean space $\RR^d$ by the linear subspace $\RR\one$.
 By interpreting this quotient in the category of topological spaces, $\troptorus{d}$ inherits a natural topology which is homeomorphic to the usual topology on $\RR^{d-1}$.
 While $\troptorus{d}$ is a convenient space to view geometric objects, we must define said objects in $\RR^d$ first, as the addition operation of the tropical semiring is not well defined in $\troptorus{d}$.

 \begin{definition}[Support of a Hyperplane] The \emph{support} of a tropical hyperplane $H({\bf a})$ is $\supp(H) = \{k\in [d] \mid a_k \text{ finite }\}$.
 The support of a hyperplane arrangement $\cH(A) = (H_1,\dots H_n)$ is the set